WREX: History

 In 1969, Gannett sold WREX to the Gilmore Broadcasting Corporation, owner of WEHT in Evansville, Indiana.
 In 1987, Gilmore sold the station to ML Media Partners, L.P.
 In May 1995, Quincy Newspapers purchased WREX; the purchase was completed on July 31.
 Two weeks later, on August 14, WREX switched network affiliations with WTVO, taking that station's NBC affiliation while WTVO assumed WREX's old ABC affiliation.
 According to Variety, the affiliation switch was forced by ABC in retaliation for Quincy switching the affiliation of its South Bend station WSJV from ABC to Fox earlier that year.

+Former logo for WREX, used from 2010 to 2026.

 On January 7, 2021, Quincy Media announced that it had put itself up for sale.
 A few weeks later, Gray Television announced it would purchase Quincy for $925 million.
 While Gray already owned WIFR-LD, the market's CBS affiliate, FCC regulations permit the common ownership of a full-power and a low-power station in a single market.
 However, on April 29, Gray announced that WREX would be divested to Allen Media Group in a $380 million deal that includes, among other Quincy-owned stations, WKOW, WXOW in La Crosse, and WQOW in Eau Claire.
 The deal is expected to close during the third quarter of 2021.
 Though Gray would not have any direct ownership or control of WREX, one caveat of Allen Media's deal to acquire the station includes a 10-year agreement to carry WIFR-LD on a WREX subchannel, which would give WIFR full-market coverage for the first time since it went to low-power status in 2017.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WREX).
+On August 8, 2025, it was announced that AMG would sell 13 of its stations, including WREX, to Gray Media for $171 million; in the Rockford market, this would create a de facto triopoly with WIFR-LD and WSLN.
+The sale was completed on May 1, 2026.